Counselling and Psychotherapy are powerful tools for personal and social change.

 I find that most of these people can benefit from a combination of clinical treatment and an approach to counselling and psychotherapy that I call “emotional learning”.

-- emotional disturbance, that can result in high levels of stress, anxiety, depression, self-harm, addiction, and relationship difficulties, that is a result of a person’s refusal to accept and conform to the values of a society that does not understand and respect human needs and values.
+- emotional disturbance, that can result in high levels of stress, anxiety, depression, self-harm, addiction, and relationship difficulties, that is a result of a person’s inability to function effectively in a society that does not understand and respect his or her needs and values.